surveyjs/survey-pdf/docs/Options-in-Constructor.md

 Two typefaces of this font (normal and bold) are by default embedded in a generated PDF document and are used to represent all survey texts within the document.
 > Specifying any other font instead of Segoe prevents embedding Segoe fonts into a PDF document and makes Segoe typefaces unavailable within the document.

-Set the `fontName` option to the desired font's family name to [switch](https://surveyjs.io/Documentation/Pdf-Export?id=Customization-ChangeFonts#change-document-font) from the default Segoe font to one of the [standard 14 fonts](https://surveyjs.io/Documentation/Pdf-Export?id=Customization-ChangeFonts#standard-14-fonts) or to a [custom font](https://surveyjs.io/Documentation/Pdf-Export?id=Customization-ChangeFonts#use-custom-font) (explicitly integrated into a document through the `loadFont` method).
+Set the `fontName` option to the desired font's family name to [switch](https://surveyjs.io/Documentation/Pdf-Export?id=Customization-ChangeFonts#change-document-font) from the default Segoe font to one of the [standard 14 fonts](https://surveyjs.io/Documentation/Pdf-Export?id=Customization-ChangeFonts#standard-14-fonts) or to a [custom font](https://surveyjs.io/Documentation/Pdf-Export?id=Customization-ChangeFonts#use-custom-font) (explicitly integrated into a document through the [addFont()](https://github.com/surveyjs/survey-pdf/blob/e7727038e6be148a4b38753ab9dddbcaf86c23a5/src/doc_controller.ts#L186) method).

 Example: "Courier".